 - The unpopulated iSimangaliso Wetland Park comprises 328,000 hectares and boasts 30,000 year old sand dunes covered in ancient forest; there are 640 species of bird, plus hippos and turtles

-- There’s no electricity.
-But the camp looks magical at night when the oil lamps are lit – it adds to the whole bush experience
+- There’s minimal electricity, just a generator and solar panels for items like phone chargers.
+But the camp looks magical at night lit by oil lamps – it adds to the whole bush experience – it adds to the whole bush experience

 - The guides at Kosi are exceptionally friendly, but aren’t trained biologists.
 So read up on the flora and fauna of Kosi Park and the iSimangaliso Wetlands before you get there